yarrumevets/idxtiming/README.md

 Go to `http://localhost:3838` in your browser.

-Upload an idx file along with an offset (in miliseconds), and receive back a new idx file with the adjusted subtitle timings.
+- Choose an idx file.
+- Provide an offset (in miliseconds).
+- Upload.
+- A converted file will download automatically.

 ## License